How ZuluTrade EU has changed after MiFID II

 You have an account of $ 10,000 and, after filling out the questionnaire, you appear to be a profile that has the ability to risk up to 50%, i.e. $ 5,000.
 You decide to follow 5 Signal Providers, and ZuluTrade then forces you to set ZuluGuard for each of them.
 Having five traders, and $ 5,000 of capital to let them manage, you decide to assign $ 1,000 each of Capital Protection.

-This of course is just an example, you may very well give more or less margin to a specific trader than another, and one of the most important lessons of the Advanced Zulutrade Course is dedicated to that.
+This of course is just an example, you may very well give more or less margin to a specific trader than another.
 The important thing is that this total margin never exceeds 50% of your capital, that is, never more than $ 5,000.

 Don’t worry, ZuluTrade will automatically calculate your exposure and prevent you from risking more than you should.